-HIV Testing & Treatment as Prevention
+HIV Testing & treatment as prevention

 Beginning in fall 2012, The Health Foundation of Greater Indianapolis awarded its first round of grants in line with the new national priority of funding HIV testing & treatment as prevention, which supports this latest research.